CakeDC/cakephp-phppm/README.md

 Important notes
 -------------

+* Cookies: they are not working properly now, so you won't have sessions OR Csrf properly working, if you are providing an API this is not something that should bother you too much anyway...
 * This plugin bootstraps your application once, so ensure your bootstrap is not dynamic, for example, no dynamic routes coming from database based on request params.
-* Sessions: we didn't test how the session is interacting now with the bridge.
-Other bridges had issues with the session management.

 Support
 -------